 Admission for Declared Major Status

 To be eligible for admission as a declared major in the College of Fine Arts, student must meet the following requirements:

-Students who plan to major in one of the departments in the College of Fine Arts, should transfer to the college as soon as the above requirements have been completed.
-To apply for transfer, visit the College of Fine Arts Student Success and Advisement Center located in the Center for the Arts, room 1103, to obtain and submit the application for admission as a declared major.
+Students who plan to major in one of the departments in the College of Fine Arts should apply for declared major status during the semester the above requirements will be completed.
+To apply, visit the College of Fine Arts Student Success and Advisement Center located in the Center for the Arts, room 1103, to obtain and submit the application for admission as a declared major.
 Applications are accepted during the fall and spring semesters.

 Most of the requirements for graduation are listed under the specific curricula described under the department headings.
 A few requirements, however, are common to all of this college’s programs:

 • Writing and Speaking: ENGL 110 (or 112, or 113); 120; and an additional course chosen from ENGL 219, 220; CJ 130; PHIL 156; UHON 201.
 Students who received an ACT English score of 29 or better or an SAT Verbal score of 650 or better are exempt from taking ENGL 110 and 120 and may substitute any six credit hours in electives.